lorien/grab/docs/en/source/grab/request_setup.rst

 Grab Instance Cloning
 ---------------------

-If you need to copy a Grab object there is a more elegant way than using `dump_config` and `load_config` methods:
+If you need to copy a Grab object there is a more elegant way than using the `dump_config` and `load_config` methods:

 .. code:: python

     g2 = g1.clone()

-Instance `g2` gets the same state as instance `g1`.
-In particular, `g2` gets same cookies.
+`g2` gets the same state as `g1`.
+In particular, `g2` will have the same cookies.

 There is also `adopt`, which does the opposite of the `clone` method: